-Fungicide Resistance Alert: See Powdery Mildew Resistance Management, page 93, for information about fungicide resistance development in powdery and downy mildews.
+Fungicide Resistance Alert: See Fungicide Resistance Management, page 90, for information about fungicide resistance development in powdery and downy mildews.

-Pest/Problem Material Rate/Acre Comments

-black rot, Phomopsis cane and leaf spot, powdery mildew, downy mildew Early sprays for Phomopsis cane and leaf spot are especially critical.
-Mancozeb and Captan are both very effective for control of Phomopsis.
-Mancozeb is sold under the trade names Dithane, Manzate, Penncozeb, and others.
-If black rot is a problem in the vineyard, Mancozeb would be the fungicide of choice.
-Captan is less effective than Mancozeb for black rot control.
-See Effectiveness of Fungicides for Control of Grape Diseases, page 95.

-Captan 50WP 3 lbs.
-Captan 80WDG, Captan 4L, and Captec 4L are also available.
+Doct/Droblem Matarial Data/Agya Commanda Pest/Problem Material Rate/Acre Comments black rot, Phomopsis cane and leaf spot, powdery mildew, Early sprays for Phomopsis cane and leaf spot are especially critical.
+Mancozeb and captan are both very effective for control of Phomopsis.
+Mancozeb is sold under the trade names Dithane, Manzate, Penncozeb, and others. downy mildew mancozeb would be the fungicide of choice.
+Captan is less effective than mancozeb for black rot control.
+See Effectiveness of Fungicides for Control of Grape Diseases, page 91.
+Captan 80 WDG 1.25-2.5 lbs.
+Captan 4L and Captec 4L are also available.
 The PHI on grapes is 0 days.
 The REI on grapes is 48 hours.
-Always check the label on the Captan product you are using for the PHI and REI.

-Mancozeb 75DF 3 lbs.

-Ziram 76DF 3-4 lbs.

-ANY OF THE ABOVE PLUS ONE OF THE FOLLOWING:

-Aprovia 8.6-10.5 fl. oz.
+Always check the label on the captan product you are using for the PHI and REI.
+Mancozeb 75DF 3 lbs. are this did her Ziram 76DF 3-4 lbs.
+ANY OF THE ABOV E PLUS ONE OF TH E FOLLOWING: Aprovia 8.6-10.5 fl. oz.
+Endura 70WG 4.5-8.0 oz.

-Bayleton 50WP 2-6 oz.
-Not recommended for powdery mildew control because of reduced efficacy.
-It is still effective against black rot.

-Endura 70WG 4.5 oz.
 Specifically for powdery mildew.
 Inspire Super 16-20 fl. oz.
 Inspire Super, Quadris Top, and Revus Top all contain the active ingredient difenoconazole.
-All fungicides with difenoconazole labeled for grapes have the following precaution: "On V. labrusca, V. labrusca hybrids, and other nonvinifera hybrids where sensitivity is not known, the use of Inspire Super, Quadris Top, or Revus Top by itself or in tank mixes with materials that may increase uptake (adjuvants, foliar fertilizers) may result in leaf burning or other phytotoxic effects."
-The Revus Top label states that it cannot be used on Concord, Concord Seedless, and Thomcord grapes.

-Mettle 125ME 3-5 fl. oz.

-potassium salts See comments.
-Specifically for powdery mildew.
-See Powdery Mildew Resistance Management, page 93.
+All fungicides with difenoconazole labeled for grapes have the following precaution: "On V. labrusca, V. labrusca hybrids, and other non-vinifera hybrids where sensitivity is not known, the use of Inspire Super, Quadris Top, or Revus Top by itself or in tank mixes with materials that may increase uptake (adjuvants, foliar fertilizers) may result in leaf burning or other phytotoxic effects."
+The Revus Top label states that it cannot be used on Concord, Concord Seedless, and Thomcord Mettle 125ME 2.50 grapes. potassium salts 3-5 fl. oz.
+See comments Consult label: The REI varies for different vineyard activities.
+For powdery and downy mildew only.
+Procure 480SC 4-8 oz.
+For powdery and downy fillidew offly.
+Trionic 4-0 02.
+Quintec 4-6.6 fl. oz.
+For powdery mildew only.
+Rally 40WSP 3-5 oz. sulfur See label Use sulfur with caution.
+TebuSTAR 45WSP 4 oz.
+Several generic fungicides contain the active ingredient tebuconazole - see Generic Fungicides, page 152.
+OR ONE OF THE PI RODUCTS BELOW B Y ITSELF: Abound 10.0-15.5 fl. oz.
+Active ingredient is azoxystrobin.
+Other labeled products include Satori, Trevo, AFrame, Azoxystar, Azteroid and Acadia 2Sc.
+Labeled rates are the same as Abound.
+Flint 50WG 1.5-4.0 oz.
+Do not apply to Concord or other American type grapes, as injury may occur.
+Not recommended for downy mildew control.
+Luna Experience 8.0-8.6 fl. oz.
+Not effective against downy mildew.
+Labeled for wine grapes only.
+Do not use on Thompson Seedless or Concord grapes.
+Pristine 8-12.5 oz.
+Do not apply to Concord or other American-type grapes, as injury may occur.
+Quadris Top 12-14 fl. oz.
+Revus Top 7 fl. oz.
+Sovran 50WG 3.2-6.4 oz.

-Procure 50WS 4-8 oz.

-Quintec 2.08F 3-4 fl. oz.
-Specifically for powdery mildew.

-Rally 40WSP 3-5 oz.

-sulfur See label.
-Use sulfur with caution.

-Tebuzol 45DF 4 oz.
-Several generic fungicides contain the active ingredient tebuconazole - see Generic Fungicides, page 135.